Current Cookbooks based on Kaminario K2 storage

-These cookbooks involve configuring ASM to have a 4k sector size.
-I do this for testing purposes, but there’s no real reason you need to do this.
-You can achieve excellent performance by configuring Oracle on Violin in way I did for the Starndard Cookbooks.
+The following cookbooks involve configuring ASM to have a 4k sector size.
+I used to do this for testing purposes, but there’s no real reason you need to do this.
 Make sure you read and understand this post before deciding to follow any of these guides.

 These cookbooks detail the process of configuring the OS, the multipathing software and Oracle Grid Infrastructure.
 The subsequent installation of the Oracle Database is documented here: